provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.reward.v1.MsgClaimRewardResponse"></a>
+<a name="provenance.reward.v1.MsgClaimRewardsResponse"></a>

-### MsgClaimRewardResponse
+### MsgClaimRewardsResponse
-MsgClaimRewardResponse is the response type for claiming reward from reward program RPC
+MsgClaimRewardsResponse is the response type for claiming reward from reward program RPC

 | Field | Type | Label | Description |